 In order to assess whether a medical negligence claim exists, it is important to contact your solicitor and start the process as soon as possible as there are very strict time limits in place and if you do not act within the specified time limits (usually two years from the date you know you are injured as a result of medical negligence) then you may be barred from taking legal action under the statute of limitations, therefore it is important that you act quickly.

-If you would like advice and an assessment of your case, please contact us on 01-6266477 or complete our contact form and we will be happy to advise you without obligation.
+If you would like advice and an assessment of your case, please contact us on 01-6266477 or complete our contact form and a solicitor will review and respond to your enquiry.